Welcome to our roundup of the best 2 person tents on the market just now!

 Which tent is the quickest to pitch?

-Best for fast set up: Quechua 2 Second 2-Person Tent
+Best 2 tent for 2 people with fast set up: Quechua 2 Second 2 Person Camping Tent

 If you’re going to a festival or you take lots of short, one-night or weekend escapades to the wilderness, these 2P tents are the right choice.
 Just take the tents out of the bag, stake them to the ground, kick back and relax.